tylertitsworth/multi-mediawiki-rag/CONTRIBUTING.md

 ### Making Changes

 - Fork the repository and create a new branch for your changes.
-- Keep each pull request focused on a single feature or bug fix.
+- Keep each pull request focused on a single feature or bugfix.
 - Write clear and descriptive commit messages.
 - Keep code changes concise and well-documented.
 - Ensure that your code adheres to the project's coding standards.